Leslie Stephen: (2) Julia Duckworth 1878–1895

-In May 1895, Julia died of influenza, leaving her husband with four young children aged 11 to 15 (her children by her first marriage being adult by then).
+In May 1895, Julia died of influenza, leaving her husband with four young children aged 11 to 15 (her children by her first marriage being adults by then).

 Career

-In the 1850s, Stephen and his brother James Fitzjames Stephen were invited by Frederick Denison Maurice to lecture at The Working Men's College.
+In the 1850s, Stephen and his brother James were invited by Frederick Denison Maurice to lecture at The Working Men's College.
 Leslie Stephen became a member of the college's governing College Corporation.

 Stephen was an honorary fellow of Trinity Hall, Cambridge, and received the honorary degree Doctor of Letters (D.Litt.) from the University of Cambridge and from the University of Oxford (November 1901).

 While at Cambridge, Stephen became an Anglican clergyman.
 In 1865, having renounced his religious beliefs, and after a visit to the United States two years earlier, where he had formed lasting friendships with Oliver Wendell Holmes Jr., James Russell Lowell and Charles Eliot Norton, he settled in London and became a journalist, eventually editing The Cornhill Magazine in 1871 where R. L. Stevenson, Thomas Hardy, W. E. Norris, Henry James, and James Payn figured among his contributors.

 In his spare time, he participated in athletics and mountaineering.
 He also contributed to the Saturday Review, Fraser, Macmillan, the Fortnightly, and other periodicals.
-He was already known as a climber, as a contributor to Peaks, Passes and Glaciers (1862), and as one of the earliest presidents of the Alpine Club, when, in 1871, in commemoration of his own first ascents in the Alps, he published The Playground of Europe, which immediately became a mountaineering classic, drawing—together with Whymper's Scrambles Amongst the Alps—successive generations of its readers to the Alps.
+He was already known as a climber, as a contributor to Peaks, Passes and Glaciers (1862), and as one of the earliest presidents of the Alpine Club, when, in 1871, in commemoration of his own first ascents in the Alps, he published The Playground of Europe, which immediately became a mountaineering classic, drawing—together with Whymper's Scrambles Amongst the Alps — successive generations of its readers to the Alps.

 During the eleven years of his editorship, in addition to three volumes of critical studies, he made two valuable contributions to philosophical history and theory.
 The first was The History of English Thought in the Eighteenth Century (1876 and 1881).
 This work was generally recognised as an important addition to philosophical literature and led immediately to Stephen's election at the Athenaeum Club in 1877.
 The second was The Science of Ethics (1882).
 It was extensively adopted as a textbook on the subject and made him the best-known proponent of evolutionary ethics in late-nineteenth-century Britain.
 He was elected a member of the American Antiquarian Society in 1901.

-Stephen also served as the first editor (1885–91) of the Dictionary of National Biography.
+Leslie Stephen also served as the first editor (1885–91) of the Dictionary of National Biography.
 He was appointed a Knight Commander of the Order of the Bath (KCB) in the 1902 Coronation Honours list published on 26 June 1902.